-Lost and found articles are placed on a rack in the main lobby.
-Parents and children are urged to check for lost articles frequently.
+Lost and found articles are hung in the library (upstairs) or on the rack in the main downstairs hallway (downstairs).
+Parents and children are urged to check these spaces for lost articles.
 Every effort will be made to return lost items to their owner.
 Proper marking of clothing and other articles is important to returning these items to their owners.
-Items left after school is out in June are donated.
+Items left after school is out in June are donated to The Salvation Army on Council.